canjs/canjs/contributing.md

 ## Documentation

 If your pull request affects the public API, make relevant changes to the documentation.
 Documentation is found either inline or in markdown files in the respective directory.

-To edit the documentation at JavaScriptMVC.com:

-1.)
-Install CanJS and JavaScriptMVC.

-2.)
-Edit the markdown and js files in the CanJS github repo.
-For example, to edit can.Control’s overview page, change can/control/control.md.
-To edit can.Control’s destroy method, change can/control/control.js where you find the destroy comment.

-3.)
-Generate the docs with:

-	$ ./js site/scripts/doc.js

-4.)
-View them at docs/index.html

-5.)
-Submit a pull request.

-## Reporting Bugs

-To report a bug, please visit [GitHub Issues](https://github.com/bitovi/canjs/issues).

-When filing a bug, its helpful to include:

-- Small examples using tools like [JSBin](http://jsbin.com/)
-- Breaking unit tests
-- Proposed fix solutions
-- Search for previous tickets, if there is one add to that one rather than creating another.

-You can also post on the [Forums](https://forum.javascriptmvc.com/canjs) or talk to us in [IRC #canjs channel](http://webchat.freenode.net/?channels=canjs).

 ## Running Tests Locally

 Its important that all tests pass before sending a pull request.
 TravisCI will determine if your commits pass the tests, but while your developing you can run the QUnit tests locally.

 Open `~/can/test/test.html` in a web browser to run the tests locally.
 Each module has its own tests too, you can run them by opening the `test.html` in each folder.